Glaciers on Mars: Concentric crater fill, lineated valley fill, and lobate debris aprons

 Several types of landforms have been identified as probably dirt and rock debris covering huge deposits of ice.
 Concentric crater fill (CCF) contains dozens to hundreds of concentric ridges that are caused by the movements of sometimes hundreds of meter thick accumulations of ice in craters.
 Lineated valley fill (LVF)are lines of ridges in valleys.
 These lines may have developed as other glaciers moved down valleys.
 Some of these glaciers seem to come from material sitting around mesas and buttes.
 Lobate debris aprons (LDA) is the name given to these glaciers.
 All of these features that are believed to contain large amounts of ice are found in the mid-latitudes in both the Northern and Southern hemispheres.
 These areas are sometimes called Fretted terrain because it is sometimes winkled.
-With the superior resolution of cameras on Mars Global Surveyor (MGS) and MRO, we have found the surface of LDA’s, LVF, and CCFs’ have a complex tangle of ridges that resemble the surface of the human brain.
+With the superior resolution of cameras on Mars Global Surveyor (MGS) and MRO, we have found the surface of LDAs, LVF, and CCFs have a complex tangle of ridges that resemble the surface of the human brain.
 Wide ridges are called closed-cell brain terrain, and the less common narrow ridges are called open-cell brain terrain.
 It is thought that the wide closed-cell terrain still contains a core of ice, that when it eventually disappears the center of the wide ridge collapses to produce the narrow ridges of the open-cell brain terrain.